BASIC DISTRICT FOUNDATIONS

 In 1974, the College broadened its philosophy and purpose to encompass the comprehensive community based educational concept, adding occupational education programs and implementing new education concepts including individualized and self-paced instruction and the use of audio-tutorial instructional media.

-In January 2006, a new campus in Midlothian opened to better serve students in the Midlothian, TX.
+In January 2006, a new campus in Midlothian, TX opened to better serve students in the Midlothian area.
 In 2013, Navarro established a campus in Fairfield, TX with a focus primarily on vocational and technical programs to serve communities in Freestone, Limestone, and Leon counties.
 The Fairfield campus was closed in 2019.

 Dr. Richard Sanchez came out of retirement to serve as Interim Chancellor through August 2016 and served as the seventh District President until August 2018.
 Dr. Kevin G. Fegan, the eighth and current District President, was appointed September 2018.